-There is no foreign transaction fee and it’s also a Visa, making it an excellent choice for international travel.
+There is no foreign transaction fee and it’s also a Mastercard, making it an excellent choice for international travel.

 Read more in our Review of the Capital One Quicksilver Cash Rewards Credit Card

 You have more options for redeeming your cash back with the Freedom Unlimited card than you do with the Cash Magnet card.
 You can redeem it for statement credits, gift cards, travel expenses through the Ultimate Rewards portal, or at checkout with participating merchants.
 But, like the Cash Magnet, the best method is usually for statement credits (unless you can transfer the rewards to other Chase cards, where they might be more valuable).

 Unlike the Cash Magnet, there is no minimum for redeeming your rewards.